 Viacom beneficially owns 100% of the outstanding shares of Infinity Class B common stock and none of the outstanding shares of Infinity Class A common stock.
-As of [the record date] 2000, the Infinity Class B common stock represented approximately 64.2% of all outstanding Class A and Class B shares of Infinity common stock and approximately 90.0% of the combined voting power of the outstanding shares of Infinity common stock.
+As of January 16, 2001, the record date for the Infinity special meeting, the Infinity Class B common stock represented approximately 64.2% of all outstanding Class A and Class B shares of Infinity common stock and approximately 90.0% of the combined voting power of the outstanding shares of Infinity common stock.